Alan-Baylis/BeeHIVE/README.md

 }
 ```

-Now we need to turn \textit{PongAI} into a BeeHIVE agent, simply by inheriting from a conveniently named class called \textit{BeeHIVEAgent}.
+Now we need to turn _PongAI_ into a BeeHIVE agent, simply by inheriting from a conveniently named class called _BeeHIVEAgent_.
 Now your code should look something like this:

 ```
 using UnityEngine;